 We are receiving calls from our clients and queries on suspect emails that look just like it is coming from the NSW Office of State Revenue (SDRO) or an Australia Post parcel delivery notice – do NOT open or click on the links in these emails as all contain a cryptolocker like virus.

-These viruses will encrypt all your files on your computer and any attached drives, such as your backup drive.
+These viruses will encrypt all your files on your computer and any attached drives, such as your backup drive and typically you will need to use a virus or malware cleanup service to clean up your computer.
 It will also go through any mapped drives (ie to a server) and encrypt those as well.
 Only option is restoring from backup or paying the ransom (which is highly not recommended).